ClickHouse/ClickHouse/docs/en/query_language/functions/hash_functions.md

 └──────────────────────┴────────┘
 ```

-The following example shows how to compute the checksum of the entire table with accuracy up to the row order:
+The following example shows how to compute the checksum of an entire table with row order accuracy:

 ```
 SELECT sum(cityHash64(*)) FROM table